nishkohli96/eslint-config/packages/eslint-flat-config/README.md

 - ✅ Works seamlessly with Next.js
 - ✅ Clean, consistent stylistic rules via @stylistic

+> **ℹ️ Note**
+>
+> ESLint v10 support is planned, but a release will only be published once `eslint-config-next` officially supports ESLint v10.
+This ensures compatibility with Next.js projects and avoids introducing breaking issues caused by upstream dependencies.

 >This package is compatible with eslint **v9** and above.
 For usage with eslint `8.57.1` or below check [@nish1896/eslint-config](https://www.npmjs.com/package/@nish1896/eslint-config).